Pairing correlations across the superfluid phase transition in the unitary Fermi gas

-In Fig.~\ref{fig:ODLRO_SC} we show our AFMC results for the $9^3$ lattice with (open circles) and without (solid squares) a spherical cutoff for the condensate fraction, pairing gap, and spin susceptibility.
-Our spherical cutoff results (although performed on an odd lattice) are comparable to the results of Refs.~\cite{SBulgac2008,SMagierski2009,SMagierski2011,SWlazlowski2013} (shown by open squares), but differ from our AFMC results that use the complete first Brillouin zone in momentum space.
+Our AFMC results for the condensate fraction, pairing gap, and spin susceptibility using a $9^3$ lattice for $N=40$ particles, without and with a spherical cutoff in the single-particle momentum space, are shown in Fig.~\ref{fig:ODLRO_SC} (as solid and open circles, respectively).
+Our spherical cutoff results (although performed on an odd lattice) are comparable to the results of Refs.~\cite{SBulgac2008,SMagierski2009,SMagierski2011,SWlazlowski2013} (shown by open squares), but differ significantly from our AFMC results that use the complete first Brillouin zone in momentum space.
+Because the spherical cutoff affects the two-body physics even in the infinite-cutoff limit, this effect cannot be attributed solely to the finite filling factor of our simulation.
+For nonzero CM momentum, the energies of the two-particle system with the spherical cutoff are generally higher than without.
+One therefore expects the system to condense at higher temperatures, which is seen in Fig.~\ref{fig:ODLRO_SC} and is an artifact of the spherical cutoff.